Will Contest Lawyer in Corpus Christi

 - Undue execution/lack of proper formalities: In order for a will to be properly executed in Texas, it must be signed by the testator, or the person who executed the will, or someone appointed to sign the will in the testator's presence and it must have two credible witnesses above age 14 attest to and sign it in the presence of the testator.
 If the will was not properly drafted, or if it is missing any of the above requirements, it can be contested.

-- Mistake: If the will was executed by mistake it can be invalidated.
+- Mistake: One of the reasons to contest a will isIf the will was executed by mistake.
+In this situation it can be invalidated.
 However, a will will not be invalidated if the testator is mistaken of law or fact.

 - Undue influence: Undue influence is when a testator is coerced or compelled to execute a will under pressure typically exerted by a friend, health care worker, relative, or a trusted advisor.
 To contest a will executed under undue influence, you will have to prove: the exertion of influence; the effectiveness of the influence to change or overpower the testator's mind at the time of execution; and the execution of a will that the testator would not have made without being influenced.
 Oftentimes, undue influence occurs when the testator is not of right mind or they have a diminished physical or mental capacity.